 Continuing Education Information

-You have up to one year from the date you purchase the course to get your CEs, CMEs or CNEs.
-That means you can apply this continuing education for 2016 or 2017 (depending on when you take the test).
+You have up to 10 months from the date you purchase the course to get your CEs, CMEs or CNEs.
+That means you can apply this continuing education for 2018 or 2019 (depending on when you take the test).

 18 CE, CME and CNE hours are available for

 Purchase separately for $40 in the shopping cart after you order the course.